 Appropriate Vaccine Usage

-This metric measures the percentage of long-term stay residents that have received the flu and pneumonia vaccines.
-Respiratory viruses can be deadly for nursing home residents, making these types of vaccines critical to patient safety.
+This metric is a measure of the percentage of long-term stay patients who received the pneumonia and flu vaccines.
+Respiratory viruses can be deadly for nursing home patients, making these types of vaccines important for resident well-being.

 Residents Maintain Autonomy